EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.coo2box

-Calculate box vertices around coordinates (OBSOLETE: use coo2box) Package: celestial Description: Given a list of RA/Dec coordinates, and box half size, calculate the approximnate positions of the box vertices
+Calculate box vertices around coordinates (OBSOLETE: use coo2box) Package: celestial Description: Given a list of RA/Dec coordinates, and box half size, calculate the approximnate positions of the box vertices around the coordinates.
+Do not fix RA/Dec jumps.